TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/stdlib2.rst

 The :mod:`decimal` module offers a :class:`~decimal.Decimal` datatype for decimal floating point arithmetic.
-Compared to the built-in :class:`float` implementation of binary floating point, the class is especially helpful for
+Compared to the built-in :class:`float` implementation of binary floating point, the kundi is especially helpful for

 * financial applications and other uses which require exact decimal representation,